 The department provides leadership in the local, national and hopefully international community of biological scientists; and collaborates with several other departments and institution to promote developmental research in the areas of Bioinformatics and Biofuel research.

-Our ultimate goal is changing perspectives through community-relevant research, the transfer and dissemination of research results, information and technologies, through internationally recognized symposium, workshop and research collaborations.
+Our ultimate goal is changing perspectives through community-relevant research, the transfer and dissemination of research results, information and technologies, through internationally recognized conference, workshop and research collaborations.

 Research & Development